 Free tool.

-Ideal for small businesses or individuals who want to sell online courses.
+Ideal for small businesses or individuals looking to sell online courses.

-A variety of extensions and plugins to increase functionality.
+Wide variety of extensions and plugins to extend functionality.

-Not a complete LMS platform in itself, as it depends upon WordPress.
+Not a standalone LMS — it depends on WordPress.

 Pricing